rpoole/rpoole.github.io/_posts/2024-10-25-wsl-dev-on-windows-2024.md

 decided to give it a shot.
 Worst case I'm back on windows terminal.

 - [Config file link](https://github.com/rpoole/dotfiles/blob/master/.wezterm.lua) (tmux parity
-config is there commented out){:target="_blank"}
+config is there commented out)

 ### Command Line Tools

 I prefer to spend the majority of my time in the command line.
 I don't enjoy using a mouse, and CLI tools tend to be good time investments.

-For all the tools below, installing these in WSL was very simple.
-The only WSL specific hiccup was getting copy/paste working in NVIM.
+For all the tools below, installing these in WSL was no different than Ubuntu.
+The only WSL specific hiccup was getting copy/paste working in nvim.

 #### [ZSH](https://ohmyz.sh/){:target="_blank"}